Xtha-Sunil/Class12-NEB/README.md

   - `git commit -m "YOUR-MESSAGE"`
   - `git push`

+✨ Submit a pull request: Go to your forked repository on GitHub and click "New pull request".
+Fill in the details and submit the pull request for review.

 # Notes :
 - Code should only be in either of `JavaScript`, `C` or `PHP`.
 - If bug or error is found, PR will be labeled `invaild`.